stellar/scp-proofs/README.md

 projected on `I₂`.
 Because `I₂` is intact, by the quorum intersection property, we get from (a) and (b) that `Q₁` and `Q₂` intersect in `I₂`, and we are done.

 # Ivy proofs

-This repository contains proofs of SCP's safety property (isolate protocol.safety in SCP-safety.ivy) and of SCP's liveness properties.
+This repository contains Ivy proofs of SCP's safety property (isolate protocol.safety in SCP-safety.ivy) and of SCP's liveness properties.
 The liveness proof consists of the supporting safety invariants proved in `SCP-safety.ivy` (isolates `protocol.safety_2` and `protocol.safety_3`) and